 Who can nominate?

 Governments of UNESCO Member States via their Permanent Delegations to UNESCO and Non-Governmental Organizations (NGOs) in official partnership with UNESCO can make up to 3 nominations.
 Self-nominations are not accepted.

 Who can be nominated?

-Individuals, institutions or organizations advancing girls’ and women’s education.
+Individuals, institutions, or organizations advancing girls’ and women’s education are eligible for nomination.
 Nominations must focus on an established project or programme of the candidate, which has been running for at least two years, and meets the selection criteria.